Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: MALA Variant of Stochastic Attention

 Term~(i) is the standard Boltzmann factor: it favors moves to lower energy (as in simulated annealing).
 Term~(ii) corrects for the asymmetry of the Langevin proposal: $\lVert\boldsymbol{\xi}^{\star}-\boldsymbol{\mu}_t\rVert^2$ measures how far the candidate is from the forward proposal mean, while $\lVert\boldsymbol{\xi}_t-\boldsymbol{\mu}^{\star}\rVert^2$ measures how far the current state is from the reverse proposal mean.
 If the proposal were symmetric (as it would be for a random walk with no gradient), these two norms would cancel and only the energy term would remain.
 With the Langevin gradient drift they differ, and term~(ii) accounts for the resulting bias.

-\paragraph{The accept/reject decision (lines~9--13).} Given $\log r$, the chain draws $u\sim\mathrm{Uniform}(0,1)$ and accepts the candidate $\boldsymbol{\xi}^{\star}$ if $\log u < \min(0,\log r)$, i.e.\ if $u < \min(1,r)$.
-There are two cases: \begin{itemize} \item \emph{$r\ge 1$ (always accept):} The candidate is favored by both the target and the proposal correction.
-The move is accepted with probability~1. \item \emph{$r<1$ (accept with probability $r$):} The candidate is disfavored on net.
-It is accepted with probability $r$ and rejected with probability $1{-}r$, in which case the chain stays at $\boldsymbol{\xi}_t$. \end{itemize} This stochastic accept/reject step restores detailed balance \emph{exactly}, regardless of the step size $\alpha$.
+Given $\log r$, the chain draws $u\sim\mathrm{Uniform}(0,1)$ and accepts the candidate $\boldsymbol{\xi}^{\star}$ if $\log u < \min(0,\log r)$, i.e.\ if $u < \min(1,r)$.
+The two cases collapse to a single rule: when $r\ge 1$ the candidate is favored by both the target and the proposal correction, so the move is accepted with probability~1; when $r<1$ the candidate is disfavored on net, so it is accepted with probability $r$ and rejected with probability $1{-}r$, in which case the chain stays at $\boldsymbol{\xi}_t$.
+This stochastic accept/reject step restores detailed balance \emph{exactly}, regardless of the step size $\alpha$.
 The trade-off is efficiency: when $\alpha$ is too large the proposal overshoots, $r$ is frequently small, and most candidates are rejected, so the chain moves slowly.
 When $\alpha$ is small the proposal is accurate, $r\approx 1$ almost always, and MALA reduces to ULA.
-The acceptance rate therefore serves as a built-in diagnostic: high acceptance ($\gtrsim$90\%) means the discretization bias is small and ULA suffices; low acceptance means the Metropolis correction is actively preventing the chain from drifting to the wrong distribution.\\
+The acceptance rate therefore serves as a built-in diagnostic: high acceptance ($\gtrsim$90\%) means the discretization bias is small and ULA suffices; low acceptance means the Metropolis correction is actively preventing the chain from drifting to the wrong distribution.

-\textbf{When is the correction useful?} At the operating point of our MNIST experiment ($\alpha{=}0.01$, $d{=}784$, $\beta{=}2000$) the acceptance rate is 99.2\%, so the correction is a near no-op.
-However, if the step size is increased to accelerate mixing (e.g., $\alpha{=}0.1$ or larger), the ULA bias grows as $O(\alpha)$ and the stationary distribution shifts away from the true target.
-In this regime MALA remains unbiased (albeit with a lower acceptance rate), making it the preferred choice.
-Practitioners should therefore monitor the acceptance rate: values above $\sim$90\% indicate that ULA suffices, while lower rates signal that the Metropolis correction is earning its keep.
+The correction earns its keep at larger step sizes: at the operating point of our MNIST experiment ($\alpha{=}0.01$, $d{=}784$, $\beta{=}2000$) the acceptance rate is 99.2\% (Table~\ref{tab:mala-generation}), so the correction is a near no-op, but if the step size is increased to accelerate mixing (e.g., $\alpha{=}0.1$ or larger), the ULA bias grows as $O(\alpha)$ and the stationary distribution shifts away from the true target.
+In this regime MALA remains unbiased (albeit with a lower acceptance rate), making it the preferred choice; practitioners should therefore monitor the acceptance rate, treating values above $\sim$90\% as a signal that ULA suffices while lower rates signal that the Metropolis correction is doing real work.